preemptive/DashO-GameOfLife/README.md

 DashO can obfuscate libraries as standalone projects creating an obfuscated `.AAR` file.
 That approach, however, would require not renaming any class, method, or field used by any application that depends on the library.
-In this sample, the library will be obfuscated as part of main application, which allows DashO to rename much more of the library's code.
+In this sample, the library will be obfuscated as part of main application, which allows DashO to rename and remove many more of the library's classes, methods, and fields.

-In an earlier step, we turned off obfuscation of this library by uncommenting the `disabledForBuildVariants` line in `library/build.gradle`.
+In an earlier step, you turned off obfuscation of this library by uncommenting the `disabledForBuildVariants` line in `library/build.gradle`.
 To include the library in DashO's obfuscation:

 1. Edit `app/dasho.gradle` and add `includeAsInputs = [':library']` inside the `dashOConfig` section.

-Since the application's layout files reference the `GameOfLifeView` view defined in the library, that view needs to be added as an entry point, so that DashO will not remove the methods used by the reference in the XML resources.
+Since the application's layout files reference the `GameOfLifeView` view defined in the library, that view needs to be added as an entry point, so that DashO will not remove or rename the methods used by the reference in the XML resources.

-1. Open `project.dox` in the DashO UI.
+1. Open `app/project.dox` in the DashO UI.
 2. Navigate to `Entry Points` and click `New Class`.
 3. Enter `io.kimo.gameoflifeview.view.GameOfLifeView` for the name of the class.
 4. Click `New Method`